 APIs everywhere: our 5 best practices

 We use a lot of APIs.
 Payment service provider?
 That’s an API.
 Warehouse?
 Orders automatically going to accounting?
 APIs.
 And many more.
-So at HYPR we’ve gotten a lot of experience working with them.
+So at HYPER we’ve gotten a lot of experience working with them.
 Recently we were at the Mage Unconference.
 There was a panel about API best practices in which we contributed.
 We also left with some new ideas from other experts in the field.
 We’d love to share some of these best practices with you.

 The nightmare scenario